danielfrg/datasciencebox/README.md

 $ dsb install spark
 ```

-To test the easier way it to intall the Jupyter notebook and use use spark there,
+To use Spark the easiest way is it to install the Jupyter notebook and use use spark there,
 note that if you already installed the notebook you have to run `dsb install notebook`
-again.
+again to include the spark env variables, see examples.

 ### Marathon